 - Check the raingarden stormwater grate.
 Report blockages or other maintenance issues to council.

 - Discourage children from playing in your raingarden as plants can be damaged.

 - Raingardens are home to plants and native animal species.
 Please ensure wheelie bins or other items are stored outside all raingardens.

-The information from this page is also available via our Raingarden Fact sheet.
+The information from this page is also available via our Raingarden fact sheet (PDF, 2016KB).